-TransferGo provides a simple, convenient, and cost-effective platform for citizens of the UK and greater Europe, but lacks the advanced features of a full-service currency provider.
+TransferGo provides a convenient and cost-effective service for citizens of the UK and Europe.
+However, it lacks the advanced features that could take it to the next level.

 |Transfer speed:||1-3 days|